 Elevation: 255 – 566 feet / 78 – 173 meters

-The Bierstadt Lake trail has two popular starting points, the Bierstadt Trailhead that is 3.2 miles with a 566-foot elevation gain and the Bear Lake Trailhead that is 4.8 miles with a 255-foot elevation gain.
-Although both are considered easy hikes in the Rocky Mountain National Park, the Bierstadt Trailhead is considerably steeper.
-On the route, there are some great spots to stop for a picnic with stunning views of the lake.
-The best thing about this trail is that it’s open for most of the year and is a great option for snowshoeing too.
+The Bierstadt Lake has two popular starting points; a) the Bierstadt Trailhead that is 3.2 miles long with a 566-foot elevation gain and b) the Bear Lake Trailhead that is 4.8 miles long with a 255-foot elevation gain.
+Although both are considered easy hikes, the Bierstadt Trailhead is considerably steeper so is a better choice for intermediate hikers while beginner hikers should start from the Bear Lake Trailhead.

 Recommended Reading: 8 Best Hiking Apps Of 2021

 Copeland Falls to Calypso Cascades

 Copeland Falls is an easy to moderate day hike and offers unforgettable views of cascading falls.
 This out and back trail takes you past several small streams as you make your way up the well-shaded trail.
 Calypso Cascades create a refreshing backdrop to the stunning forest and mountain views.